Robert Dinwiddie

-Robert Dinwiddie (1692 – 27 July 1770) was a Scottish colonial administrator who served as the lieutenant governor of Virginia from 1751 to 1758.
+Robert Dinwiddie (October 3, 1692 – July 27, 1770) was a British colonial administrator who served as the lieutenant governor of Virginia from 1751 to 1758.
 Since the governors of Virginia remained in Great Britain, he served as the de facto head of the colony of Virginia.
 Dinwiddie is credited for starting the military career of George Washington.

-Early life
+Early life and education

-Dinwiddie was born at Glasgow before 2 October 1692, the son of Robert Dinwiddie of Germiston and Elizabeth Cumming.
+Dinwiddie was born in Glasgow on October 3, 1692.
 His younger brother Lawrence Dinwiddie was later Lord Provost of Glasgow.
 He was a descendant of the Lordly Dinwiddies of Annandale.

 He matriculated at the university in 1707 before starting work as a merchant.
 Joining the British colonial service in 1727, Dinwiddie was appointed collector of the customs for Bermuda.
-Following an appointment as surveyor general of customs in southern American ports, Dinwiddie became Lieutenant Governor of Virginia, and featured as such in William Makepeace Thackeray's nineteenth-century historical novel The Virginians: A Tale of the Last Century.
+In 1738, he outlined to the authorities in London the expenditures of the various British garrisons in America totaling £.
+61,195 18s.
+4d.
+Following an appointment as surveyor general of customs in southern American ports, Dinwiddie became Lieutenant Governor of Virginia, and featured as such in William Makepeace Thackeray's 19th century historical novel The Virginians: A Tale of the Last Century.